Free Couples Therapy UK: Finding Relationship Counselling

 The number of sessions required to address challenges can vary based on the needs of each couple.
 According to the American Association of Marriage and Family Therapy (AAMFT), marriage and family therapists tend to see couples for an average of 11.5 sessions.
 The AAMFT also states that approximately 65% of marriage and family cases are resolved within 20 sessions.
 Solution-focused brief therapy is one approach that may help users address a specific issue quickly.

-Can online therapy help couples with mental health?
+Can online counselling help with mental health?

 Online relationship therapists typically help people address relationship challenges.
 However, some couples seek help when one person experiences a mental health condition.
 In these cases, a relationship therapist may be able to help partners adapt to the new mental health diagnosis and use strategies to manage the mental health of both people involved.